Reviews You Can Rely On

 Credit: Jason Wanlass

 The Daylite has a very unique, sleek design, but it's much more than a pretty face.
-We loaded ours with endless blends of ski boots, rope, climbing gear, bulky clothes, hiking boots, and even a wet suit, a daypack, a small backpacking tent, and a sleeping pad.
-It swallowed them all easily, and the rugged interior straps held everything in place well.
-Even better, its softshell style allows the bag to contort to oddly shaped items.
-We've already touched on this bag's ability to transform into a duffel or backpack, but there is one step of this process that we were a little less keen on.
+We loaded ours with endless blends of ski boots, rope, climbing gear, bulky clothes, hiking boots, a wet suit, a daypack, a small backpacking tent, and a sleeping pad.
+It swallowed them all easily, and the interior straps held everything in place well.
+Even better, its softshell style allows the bag to contort to oddly shaped items. we've already touched on this bag's ability to transform into a duffel or backpack, but there is one step of this process that we were a little less keen on.
 The deployable straps use hook-shaped, spring-loaded clips, which hook on small fabric loops.
-The clips are quite stubborn and require a large amount of thump force to depress.
+The clips are quite stubborn and require a large amount of thumb power to force them to depress.
 Unhooking them requires several attempts because the end of the hook catches on the fabric loop, making it nearly impossible to wriggle free.

 Detailing our hangups with hooks and levers.